Peter Blasina: Criticisms

-Blasina has attracted criticism for a thin technical background in the technologies he showcases, and for not disclosing affiliations with particular companies and brands such as Philips and Samsung.
-His appearances on the My Business Show typically feature him presenting recommendations to business owners that appear on face value to prioritise low initial cost rather than best practices or value.
+Blasina attracted criticism for his thin background in the technologies he showcased, and for not disclosing affiliations with particular companies and brands such as Philips and Samsung.
+His appearances on the My Business Show typically featured him presenting recommendations to business owners that appear on face value to prioritise low initial cost rather than best practices or value.

-Though his actual technical knowledge has been questioned from time to time, on 28 April 2009 Blasina covered for the Sunrise program the issue of the "Internet Filling Up".
-During the segment there was a reference to the infamous internet tubes, a statement that the internet was founded in 1996, and a strong push towards naming Cisco switches as a solution to the crisis, Cisco being a company Blasina has known connections with via the ZyNet television show.
+Despite his technical knowledge being questioned from time to time, on 28 April 2009 Blasina covered for the Sunrise program the issue of the "Internet Filling Up".
+During the segment there was a reference to the infamous internet tubes, a statement that the internet was founded in 1996, and a strong push towards naming Cisco switches as a solution to the crisis, Cisco being a company Blasina had known connections with, via the ZyNet television show.
 This segment has been debunked in the media and by technology specialists, including the Australian political site Crikey.
 The original source for the segment is a report by Nemertes Research, which in itself has also been heavily criticised for being factually incorrect.